Comparing the Leading Machine Learning Automation Software Platforms (2024)

 - Data Preprocessing: SageMaker provides built-in data preprocessing capabilities, including feature scaling, missing value imputation, and categorical encoding.

-- Integration with AWS Ecosystem: Autopilot seamlessly integrates with other AWS services, such as S3, Lambda, and Glue.
+- Integration with AWS Ecosystem: Autopilot integrates with other AWS services, such as S3, Lambda, and Glue.
 This makes it easy to build end-to-end machine learning pipelines.

 - Explainability Features: Autopilot provides some basic explainability features, such as feature importance plots.
 However, its explainability capabilities are not as advanced as those of DataRobot or H2O.ai Driverless AI.